King-Kyereh-Nkansah/King-Kyereh-Nkansah/README.md

 - 👋 Hi, I’m @King-Kyereh-Nkansah
-- 👀 I’m interested in ...Software Development
+- 👀 I’m interested in ...Software Developemt conbined with Data Science
-- 🌱 I’m currently learning ...Fullstack Website Development
+- 🌱 I’m currently learning ...nextjs and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... both frontend and Data Science projects
 - 📫 How to reach me ...

 <!---